Bielorusse/sand_paint/README.txt

-sand_paint v0.0.3
+sand_paint v0.0.4
-date: 07.08.2017
+date: 01.10.2017
 author: Thibaut Voirand

 draws line using Inconvergent's "sand painting" concept (http://inconvergent.net/grains-of-sand/) based on bresenham's line algorithm

+THIS IS JUST A SKETCHY VERSION, USE LATER VERSION OR V0.0.3

 added in this version:<br>
-  - clear button added (corresponding clearCanvas function added)
-  - bresenhamLineAlgorithm function's name changed to getPixelsCoordsOfLine
+  - added a loop in the "drawButton" onclick function: draws the same line again with increased coordinates